tistaharahap/neo-babix/README.md

 ### Telegram

-All notification messages are sent as `MarkdownV2` message format.
+All notification messages are sent as `HTML` message format.

 #### Environment Variables